seveas/git-spindle/docs/github.rst

 Browse a repository (or its parent) on GitHub.
-By default the repository's homepage is opened, but you can specify a different section, such as issues, pulls, wiki, branches, releases, contributors, graphs, releases or settings.
+By default the repository's homepage is opened, but you can specify a different section, such as issues, pulls, wiki, branches, releases, contributors, graphs or settings.

 .. describe:: git hub mirror [--ssh|--http|--git] [--goblet] [<repo>]